HL7/fhir-us-ndh/input/pagecontent/ndapi-ig.md

 **Actions taken by the Local Directory could be once or repeatedly via using FHIR REST API**
 1. With the assigned account ID in hand, the Local directory gains access to the National Directory.
 This access is secured through various authentication methods such as UDAP, SMART, or other protocols specified by the National Directory's implementer.
 2. To retrieve the extracted data, begin by reading the status file.
 If the status indicates 'completed, ready for download,' proceed to the next step.
 3. For FHIR endpoints containing data in ndjson format, initially obtain the ndjson links from the ndjson-links file.
-Then, access each file by employing the HTTP POST method with the URLs provided in the list.
+Then, access each file by employing the HTTP GET method with the URLs provided in the list.

 **Actions taken by the Local Directory could be once or repeatedly via other method (e.g., SFTP)**
 1. With the assigned account ID, the Local directory gains the ability to access the National Directory.
 Access is facilitated through a variety of secure login methods like UDAP, SMART, or other authentication processes that are established by the National Directory's implementer.